forestgreen18/markdown-app/README.md

 - Preformatted text
 - Paragraphs

+In addition to generating HTML, this program can also convert Markdown to ANSI text, which is used for formatted output in terminals, enhancing readability and user experience.

-Please note that this program checks whether the input Markdown file has correct syntax.
-If it doesn't, it throws an error.
+Please note that this program validates the input Markdown file's syntax.
+If the syntax is incorrect, it throws an error, ensuring that only valid Markdown is processed.

 ## Prerequisites